jdevop33/hockey-pouches/TASKS.md

+# Project Status Update - July 2023

+## Overview

+The Hockey Pouches e-commerce application is being refactored to a dark mode only theme.
+Homepage and About page are mostly complete, but we need to focus on completing all dashboard interfaces (admin, user profile, etc.).

+## Current Status

+- Dark mode styling is in progress with the homepage and about page mostly completed
+- We've removed Sentry by:
+  - Removing the `.env.sentry-build-plugin` file
+  - Removing the empty `app/sentry-example-page` directory
+  - There were no actual Sentry imports found in the codebase
+- There appears to be a persistent linter error with the apple-touch-icon in layout.tsx

+## Next Steps

+1. **Complete Dark Mode Implementation**
+   - Focus on dashboard interfaces first
+   - Ensure consistent styling across all components
+   - Test on various screen sizes and devices
+2. **Dashboard Development**
+   - Admin dashboard: Complete all sections (users, orders, products, etc.)
+   - User profile dashboard: Implement order history, settings, etc.
+   - Distributor dashboard: Finalize commission tracking and order fulfillment
+3. **Error Handling**
+   - Implement a consistent error handling approach without Sentry
+   - Use built-in Next.js error components and API error handling
+4. **Mobile Optimization**
+   - Ensure all interfaces are fully responsive
+   - Test on various mobile devices and screen sizes
+5. **Performance Optimization**
+   - Implement image optimization
+   - Add proper caching strategies
+   - Use React Server Components where appropriate

+## Current Observations

+- Dark mode styling is in progress and needs to be applied consistently
+- The project appears to have Sentry configuration files but minimal actual Sentry integration
+- Many dashboard interfaces still need to be completed
+- There are some unused files that could be cleaned up

+## Immediate Tasks

+1. Remove Sentry from the project (as requested)
+   - Delete `.env.sentry-build-plugin` file
+   - Remove empty `app/sentry-example-page` directory
+   - Ensure any instrumentation code doesn't reference Sentry
+2. Complete the dark mode refactoring across all interfaces
+3. Focus on implementing the remaining dashboard interfaces:
+   - Admin dashboard sections
+   - User profile dashboards
+   - Distributor dashboards
+4. Ensure mobile responsiveness across all interfaces
+5. Update error handling to use a consistent approach without Sentry

 # Hockey Pouches Development Task List

 This document outlines all remaining tasks needed to complete the Hockey Pouches e-commerce application.
 Tasks are organized by user role and functionality area.